-- SB 627 (Smallwood-Cuevas) -- This bill would prohibit an employer from closing a covered establishment unless the employer gives a displacement notice, as prescribed, to the covered workers and their exclusive representative, if any, 60 days before the closure takes effect.
+- SB 553 (Cortese) -- This bill would also authorize a collective bargaining representative of an employee, as described above, to seek a temporary restraining order and an order after hearing on behalf of the employee and other employees at the workplace, as described.
+NFIB and its coalition's letter of opposition here.
 Passed to the Assembly.
+On Assembly Appropriations suspense file. - SB 616 (Gonzalez) -- This bill would modify the employer's alternate sick leave accrual method to instead require that an employee have no less than 56 hours of accrued sick leave or paid time off by the 280th calendar day of employment or each calendar year, or in each 12-month period.
+NFIB and its coalition letter of opposition can be read here.
+Passed to the Assembly.
+On Assembly Appropriations suspense file. - SB 627 (Smallwood-Cuevas) -- This bill would prohibit an employer from closing a covered establishment unless the employer gives a displacement notice, as prescribed, to the covered workers and their exclusive representative, if any, 60 days before the closure takes effect.
+Passed to the Assembly.
 In the Assembly Appropriations Committee. - SB 723 (Durazo) -- This bill would redefine "laid-off employee" to mean any employee who was employed by the employer for 6 months or more and whose most recent separation from active employment by the employer occurred on or after March 4, 2020, and was a result of a public health directive, government shutdown order, lack of business, reduction in force, or other economic nondisciplinary reason.
 NFIB and its coalition's letter of opposition can be read here.
 Passed to the Assembly.
-In Assembly Appropriations Committee. - SB 729 (Menjivar) -- This bill would require a health care service plan contract or health insurance policy that is issued, amended, or renewed on or after January 1, 2024, to provide coverage for the diagnosis and treatment of infertility and fertility services.
+On Assembly Appropriations suspense file. - SB 729 (Menjivar) -- This bill would require a health care service plan contract or health insurance policy that is issued, amended, or renewed on or after January 1, 2024, to provide coverage for the diagnosis and treatment of infertility and fertility services.
 NFIB and its coalition's letter of opposition can be read here.
 Passed to the Assembly.
-In Assembly Health Committee. - SB 809 (Smallwood-Cuevas) -- This bill would require that information to also include either all laws and regulations that impose restrictions or prohibitions for employment on the basis of a conviction, if any, or all the specific job duties of the position for which a conviction may have a direct and adverse relationship that has the potential to result in an adverse employment action, as described.
+In Assembly Appropriations Committee. - SB 809 (Smallwood-Cuevas) -- This bill would require that information to also include either all laws and regulations that impose restrictions or prohibitions for employment on the basis of a conviction, if any, or all the specific job duties of the position for which a conviction may have a direct and adverse relationship that has the potential to result in an adverse employment action, as described.
 NFIB and its coalition's letter of opposition can be read here.
+Status: DEAD.

-Status: DEAD. - SCA 7 (Umberg) -- This measure, the Right to Organize and Negotiate Act, would ensure that all Californians have the right to join a union and to negotiate with their employers, through their legally chosen representative, and the right to protect their economic well-being and safety at work.
+- SCA 7 (Umberg) --- This measure, the Right to Organize and Negotiate Act, would ensure that all Californians have the right to join a union and to negotiate with their employers, through their legally chosen representative, and the right to protect their economic well-being and safety at work.
 NFIB and its coalition's letter of opposition can be read here.
 Status: Not subject to deadlines. - SBX1-2 (Skinner) -- The bill would require the [California Energy] commission, if the commission establishes the maximum gross gasoline refining margin, to establish a penalty for exceeding the maximum gross gasoline refining margin, as provided.
 Status: Signed into law.